When you need expensive work done on your teeth, you may ask yourself what happens when you reach the maximum annual benefit on your dental insurance.

 The dental procedures covered by medical insurance are numerous when medically necessary: care arising from non-biting accidents, certain diseases, and treatments considered integral to other services included in the plan.

-The out-of-pocket maximum for your health insurance could then apply to your dental work, meaning that the plan will pay 100% of allowed charges above the specified threshold.
+The out-of-pocket maximum for your health insurance could apply to your dental work, meaning the plan will pay 100% of allowed charges above the specified threshold.

-The lifetime benefit maximum in dental insurance means that the plan will stop making claim payments after the approved allowed charges reach a specific threshold spanning multiple years.
+The maximum lifetime benefit in dental insurance means the plan will stop making claim payments after the approved allowed charges reach a specific threshold spanning multiple years.

 Lifetime maximums are typical with dental plans that include benefits for orthodontia, as the treatments often span three years or more.